KYQiu21/bridging_theme_hmmer/README.md

 **overview_pvalue_10-3(_minlen)**: Table of X-group ID pairs (with a lenghth 20 residues as the minimum limitation).

-**cy2str_edge_data(_pval_10-3)**: Table of detected bridging theme including egde name, ECOD domain 1, ECOD domain 2, residue range 1, residue range 2, sequence similarity and identity (with 1e-3 as the threshold of E-value).
+**cy2str_edge_data(_pval_10-3)**: Table of detected bridging theme, including egde name, ECOD domain 1, ECOD domain 2, residue range 1, residue range 2, sequence similarity and identity (with 1e-3 as the threshold of P-value).

 **cy2str_asdb.zip**: Directory containing sequence alignments of each bridging theme pair.